Ricardo-van-Aken/pest-plugin-e2e-tests/README.md

 ### Database Switching

 The application automatically switches from the default database connection to a `{connection}_testing` connection (for example: `mysql` → `mysql_testing`).
+This connection is automatically created in the config if it does not exist yet.

-**Supported and Tested:** Only MySQL is currently tested and officially supported.
+**Supported and Tested:** Only the MySQL driver is currently tested and officially supported.

 **Additional Setup Required:** You must create a separate testing database in your database server.
 The package will use the credentials from `DB_DATABASE_TESTING`, `DB_USERNAME_TESTING`, and `DB_PASSWORD_TESTING` to connect to this database.

-**Automatic Database Connection Creation:**

-The package automatically creates the following connections if the corresponding base connection exists:

-- `mysql_testing` (if `mysql` exists) - **✅ Tested and supported**
-- `mariadb_testing` (if `mariadb` exists)
-- `pgsql_testing` (if `pgsql` exists)
-- `sqlite_testing` (if `sqlite` exists)
-- `sqlsrv_testing` (if `sqlsrv` exists)

 ### Cache Switching

+The application automatically switches from the default cache store to a `{store}_testing` store (for example: `redis` → `redis_testing`).

-**Supported and Tested:** Only Redis is currently tested and officially supported.
+**Supported and Tested:** Only the Redis driver is currently tested and officially supported.

-**Redis Cache:**
-- Switches to a separate Redis database number specified by `REDIS_CACHE_DB_TESTING` (default: 15)

-**Additional Setup Required:** Ensure the Redis database number specified in `REDIS_CACHE_DB_TESTING` exists in your Redis server.
+**Additional Setup Required:** If using Redis for cache, ensure the Redis database number specified in `REDIS_CACHE_DB_TESTING` exists in your Redis server.
 Redis databases are numbered 0-15 by default, so make sure you're using an available database number.

-**Other Cache Drivers (not tested):**
-- Database cache: Uses the testing database connection (see [Database Switching](#database-switching))
-- File cache: Uses `storage/framework/cache/testing` directory (automatically created, no additional setup needed)
-- Array cache: Already isolated per process (no additional setup needed)
-- Memcached: Uses a testing prefix (no additional setup needed, though a separate Memcached server is recommended)
-- DynamoDB: Uses a testing table (requires a separate DynamoDB table to be created with `_testing` suffix)

 ### Queue Switching

+The application automatically switches from the default queue connection to a `{connection}_testing` store (for example: `redis` → `redis_testing`).

-**Supported and Tested:** Only Redis is currently tested and officially supported.
+**Supported and Tested:** Only the Redis driver is currently tested and officially supported.

 **Redis Queue:**
 - Switches to a separate Redis database number specified by `REDIS_QUEUE_DB_TESTING` (default: 13)

 **Additional Setup Required:** Ensure the Redis database number specified in `REDIS_QUEUE_DB_TESTING` exists in your Redis server.
 Redis databases are numbered 0-15 by default, so make sure you're using an available database number.

-**Other Queue Drivers (not tested):**
-- Database queue: Uses the testing database connection (see [Database Switching](#database-switching))
-- Sync queue: Already isolated per process (no additional setup needed)
-- SQS: Requires a separate queue to be created.
-Set `SQS_QUEUE_TESTING` environment variable with the testing queue name
-- Beanstalkd: Requires a separate queue name.
-Set `BEANSTALKD_QUEUE_TESTING` environment variable with the testing queue name

 ### Session Switching

 **Supported and Tested:** Only Redis is currently tested and officially supported.

 **Redis Session:**
-- Switches to a separate Redis database number specified by `REDIS_SESSION_DB_TESTING` (default: 14)
+- Switches to a separate Redis database number specified by `REDIS_SESSION_DB_TESTING` (default: 12)

 **Additional Setup Required:** Ensure the Redis database number specified in `REDIS_SESSION_DB_TESTING` exists in your Redis server.
 Redis databases are numbered 0-15 by default, so make sure you're using an available database number.

-**Other Session Drivers (not tested):**
-- Database sessions: Uses the testing database connection (requires testing database setup, see [Database Switching](#database-switching))
-- File sessions: Uses `storage/framework/sessions/testing` directory (automatically created, no additional setup needed)
-- Array sessions: Already isolated per process (no additional setup needed)
-- Cookie sessions: Already isolated per request (no additional setup needed)
-- Memcached: Uses a testing prefix (no additional setup needed, though a separate Memcached server is recommended)
-- DynamoDB: Uses a testing table (requires a separate DynamoDB table to be created with `_testing` suffix)

 ## Usage